Bar Charts¶

 bar orientation transform | auto (default), vertical, or horizontal |

-auto picks horizontal when x-axis labels don't fit; vertical and horizontal lock the orientation. |
+auto picks horizontal for categorical x, vertical for continuous x (temporal/quantitative/date-like ordinal); vertical and horizontal lock the orientation. |

 style.axis_x |